never-inc/flutter_background_task/README.md

 </array>
 ```

-To use an external package(SharedPreference etc..) in callback handler, register DispatchEngine in AppDelegate.
+To use an external package (shared_preference etc..) in callback handler, register DispatchEngine in AppDelegate.

 iOS: AppDelegate.swift